 The Company has provided a non-contributory, tax-qualified, defined benefit pension plan to all U.S.-based employees.
 On January 9, 2020, the Company amended the pension plan to freeze participation, all future benefit accruals and accrual of benefit service, including consideration of compensation increases, effective March 1, 2020.
-Consequently, the Pension Plan is closed to new participants and current participants will no longer earn additional benefits on or after March 1, 2020.
+Consequently, the Pension Plan is closed to new participants and current participants no longer earn additional benefits as of March 1, 2020.